 2. Fill out the Run for Something questionnaire on the following page.

-3. Be officially on the ballot (i.e. filed paperwork and/or acquired petition signatures if needed) and have an opponent officially on the ballot
+3. Be officially on the ballot (i.e. filed paperwork and/or acquired petition signatures if needed), or have a campaign committee, be formally announced, and have an announced opponent.

 3. Submit to a basic background check -- the candidate will have a chance to explain anything possibly contentious.
 This review is not to rule anyone out, but rather to help identify any known parts of self-research.

 Social media review

 4. Be a Democrat and meet the Run for Something progressive criteria